-Due to the impact of the coronavirus pandemic, we have suspended all volunteer opportunities until further notice.
+Due to the impact of the coronavirus pandemic, we have suspended most volunteer opportunities until further notice.

 If you are interested in volunteering, and would like to be updated when we reopen volunteer recruitment, please get in touch.

 Volunteers are our everyday heroes.
 They shape lives for the better, and find new skills for themselves in the process too.

 Sight loss can leave people feeling isolated.
 Yet, week by week, our volunteers empower people impacted by sight loss to feel that things can be very different.

 Today, there are over 170,000 people living with significant sight loss in Scotland.
 We’re more needed than ever before, but it’s not always easy to keep up with the demand.